-If you would like to understand more about using digital monitoring in your school, college or MAT, please contact us.
-Our monitoring experts will show you how it works and answer any questions.
+If you would like to understand more about using digital monitoring or wellbeing platforms in your school, college or MAT, please contact us.
+Our experts will show you how they work and answer any questions.

-Our team are dedicated to UK education and most are DSL trained, so we understand first hand the pressures you face.
+Our team is dedicated to UK education and most are DSL trained, so we understand first hand the pressures you face.

-We can also put you in touch with other schools, colleges and MATs who have already transformed their safeguarding with digital monitoring.
+We can also put you in touch with other schools, colleges and MATs who have already transformed their safeguarding with digital solutions.